 The diagnosis and treatment of atypical masses in the liver should depend on a histologic examination during surgery.

-Peer review
+Peer-review

 The article can be published due to the rarity of the 3 diseases at the same time.
 The surgical procedure has been performed well due to the difficulties of the diagnosis.